farzad-mos/CV_engineer/1_CV_programming/README.md

    - **Challenge**: Understanding homography and perspective transformation was tricky.
 I solved it by reading OpenCV tutorials and experimenting with small test images.
    - **Challenge**: Making the winter and thermal effects look realistic without complex tools.
 I used simple color changes (HSV for winter, colormap for thermal) to keep it beginner-friendly.
    - **Challenge**: Ensuring the program runs on Ubuntu 24.04.
 I tested it on a virtual machine and included clear setup instructions in the README.

-6. **What I Learned**:
-   - I learned how to use OpenCV for image processing and transformations.
-   - I got better at C++ programming, especially handling command-line arguments and error checking.
-   - I understood how to model a camera and calculate what it sees based on altitude and angle.
-   - I practiced writing clear documentation and comments so others can understand my code.

-7. **Why This Code is Good**:
-   - It’s simple and focused, meeting the core requirements without unnecessary complexity.
-   - It handles errors well (e.g., invalid inputs or missing images).
-   - It’s easy to build and run on Ubuntu 24.04, with clear instructions.
-   - The bonus features (winter and thermal) show creativity while staying achievable.
-   - The code is well-commented and includes a report explaining my approach, making it easy to review.
 ---

 ### Notes